What To Do After Someone Dies

 Nothing has to be done immediately after a person’s death.
 Take the time you need.
 Some people want to stay in the room with the body; others prefer to leave.
-You might want to have someone make sure the body is lying flat before the joints become stiff and cannot be moved.
-This rigor mortis begins sometime during the first hours after death.
+You might want to have someone make sure the body is lying flat before the joints become stiff.
+This rigor mortis begins sometime during the first few hours after death.

 After the death, how long you can stay with the body may depend on where death happens.
 If it happens at home, there is no need to move the body right away.
 This is the time for any special religious, ethnic, or cultural customs that are performed soon after death.

 If the death seems likely to happen in a facility, such as a hospital or nursing home, discuss any important customs or rituals with the staff early on, if possible.
 That will allow them to plan so you can have the appropriate time with the body.

 Some families want time to sit quietly with the body, console each other, and maybe share memories.
 You could ask a member of your religious community or a spiritual counselor to come.
 If you have a list of people to notify, this is the time to call those who might want to come and see the body before it is moved.

 As soon as possible, the death must be officially pronounced by someone in authority like a doctor in a hospital or nursing facility or a hospice nurse.
 This person also fills out the forms certifying the cause, time, and place of death.
 These steps will make it possible for an official death certificate to be prepared.
 This legal form is necessary for many reasons, including life insurance and financial and property issues.

 If the person was in hospice, a plan for what happens after death will already be in place.
 If death happens at home without hospice, try to talk with the doctor, local medical examiner (coroner), your local health department, or a funeral home representative in advance about how to proceed.
 You can also consider a home funeral, which is legal in most states.